GLOBAL MARKETS-Euro sinks to 12-year lows, equities gain

 * Stocks on Wall Street edge higher

-* U.S. crude hits one-month low on inventory build (Adds U.S. markets open, changes byline, dateline; previous LONDON)
+* U.S. crude hits one-month low on inventory build (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, March 11 The euro dived to a 12-year low against the dollar on Wednesday, helping lift European stocks on gains by regional exporters, while U.S. equity markets edged higher despite concerns about when the Federal Reserve would begin to raise interest rates.
+NEW YORK, March 11 The euro dived to a 12-year low against the dollar on Wednesday, driving European stocks higher as shares of the region's big exporters gained, while U.S. equity markets edged higher despite concerns about when the Federal Reserve would begin to raise interest rates.

-Divergent central bank policies, with the European Central Bank's bond-buying program beginning on Monday and the Fed poised to possibly raise rates as early as June, have pushed euro zone bond yields down and those on U.S. government debt higher.
+Divergent central bank policies, with the European Central Bank becoming more accommodative with its bond-buying program beginning on Monday and the Fed poised to raise rates possibly as early as June, pushed yields on euro zone bonds lowers and those on U.S. government debt higher.

-The euro extended its decline, falling more than 1 percent to below $1.06 for the first time since early 2003, as yields in the euro zone collapsed.
+The euro extended its decline as yields in the euro zone collapsed, falling more than 1 percent, to below $1.06 for the first time since early 2003.
 Yields on German 30-year government bonds are now lower than those on U.S. two-year paper.

-Expectations that the Fed will end its near-zero rate policy amid a tightening labor market propelled the dollar index of six major currencies to almost a 12-year high.
-On Tuesday, the greenback rose to a 7-1/2-year high against the yen.
+The drop in euro zone yields helped lift Germany's DAX stock index, which includes major exporters Volkswagen and BMW, to a record high.
+The index has surged 20.6 percent so far this year.

-The decline in euro zone yields lifted Germany's DAX stock index, which includes major exporters BMW and Volkswagen, to a record high.
-The broader pan-European FTSEurofirst 300 index rose 1.13 percent.
+Stocks on Wall Street recovered a day after the S&P 500 had its biggest one-day drop in two months and following a similar fall last Friday.

-"The strength of the U.S. dollar is going to support European equities.
-We remain with a 'buy on the dip' strategy," said Francois Savary, chief strategist at Swiss bank Reyl.
+In Europe, the broad pan-regional FTSEurofirst 300 index of leading shares closed 1.47 percent higher at levels last seen in October 2007.

-MSCI's all-country world index, a measure of stock performance in 46 countries, rose slightly.
+MSCI's all-country world index, a measure of stock performance in 46 countries, added 0.06 percent.

-The euro was broadly lower against other major currencies, slumping to a seven-year low against sterling at 70.145 pence and an 18-month low of 128.20 yen.
+The euro was broadly lower against other major currencies, slumping to a seven-year low against sterling, at 70.145 pence , and an 18-month low against the yen, of 128.20 yen .

 U.S. crude oil prices hit a one-month low after government data showed an oil inventory build in the United States last week, contrary to expectations by some traders for a draw.

-Brent for April delivery hit a one-month low of $55.92 and last traded up 50 cents at $56.89.
-(Reporting by Herbert Lash; Editing by James Dalgleish)
+Brent for April delivery hit a one-month low of $55.92 and last traded up 64 cents at $56.03.
+(Reporting by Herbert Lash; Editing by James Dalgleish and Leslie Adler)

 * Omeros Corporation reports first quarter 2017 financial results